mswertz/mswertz.gihub.io/features.md

 <div class="feature_image_box"><img src="/images/noun_Task_Schedule_327705_blue.svg"/></div>
 <div class="feature_content_box">
 <h1>Task automation</h1>
-Automate data uploads, tranformation, statistics.
-Often data from multiple sources must be combined for success and thus data exchanges, transformations, analysis must be repeated often.
+Automate data upload, tranformation and statistics.
+Frequently data from multiple sources must be combined for success.
+Therefore, data exchanges, transformations, and analyses must be repeated often.
 We believe in reproducible science so you can automate tasks with MOLGENIS job scheduling tools.
 </div>
 </div>

 <div class="feature_box">
 <div class="feature_content_box">
 <h1>Questionnaires</h1>
 Get data directly from the source.
-Use MOLGENIS questionnaire tool to ask for individuals input.
-The tools provides chapters, subquestions, advanced validations, conditional or 'skip' questions and intermediate save (so you can fill in the rest of the survey later).
+Use the questionnaire tool to ask for individuals input.
+The tool provides chapters, subquestions, advanced validations, conditional or 'skip' questions and intermediate save (so you can fill in the rest of the survey later).
 </div>
 <div class="feature_image_box"><img src="/images/noun_professional_skills_1248512_blue.svg"/></div>
 </div>